Nova Scotia Gaming Corporation

 The Nova Scotia Gaming Corporation (NSGC) is a Crown corporation governed by the provincial Gaming Control Act.

 The Nova Scotia government, and ultimately the people of Nova Scotia, are the shareholders and owners of the gaming industry in the Province.
 The industry is licensed and regulated by the Alcohol and Gaming Division of the Department of Labour and Advanced Education.
 It is managed by NSGC.

 The Corporation's role is to ensure the gaming industry is as socially responsible as possible, while generating reasonable profits.
 The provincial government makes the big picture, policy decisions about how the industry will be operated in Nova Scotia.
 NSGC manages and implements those decisions.
 NSGC also oversees and manages the gaming operators who carry out the day-to-day business of gaming - Casino Nova Scotia (CNS) and Atlantic Lottery.

 Mandate

 The Nova Scotia Gaming Corporation (NSGC) is responsible for the business of gaming in Nova Scotia.
 It is a Crown corporation governed by the provincial Gaming Control Act, and is charged with leading an economically sustainable and socially responsible gaming industry for the benefit of Nova Scotians and their communities.

 Operations include ticket lotteries, video lotteries and casinos.
 The day-to-day operations of NSGC's businesses are carried out by its operators.
-The Atlantic Lottery Corporation (ALC) operates the ticket and video lottery businesses and the Great Canadian Gaming Corporation (GCGC) owns and operates Casino Nova Scotia (CNS) in Halifax and Sydney.
+The Atlantic Lottery Corporation (ALC) operates the ticket and video lottery businesses and the Great Canadian Entertainment owns and operates Casino Nova Scotia (CNS) in Halifax and Sydney.

 In delegating the day-to-day operations of the lines of business to these operators, NSGC works to ensure that both ALC and GCGC: